Nine Essential Feng Shui Chi Adjustments You Need To Know

-Here’s a brief review of key Feng Shui objects you need to know, the most appropriate adjustments you can place to anchor your Intention in every situation.
+Here’s a brief review of key Feng Shui objects you need to know, which are the best adjustments you can place to anchor your Intention in every situation.

 2. Mirrors – often called the “aspirin of Feng Shui,” mirrors bring light into a space, reflect the beauty around you, and create dimension, especially when a Bagua area is missing from your space.
 Here’s more about the proper use of mirrors in Feng Shui.

-3. Lights– Lift the Chi of any area with good-quality lighting.
+3. Lighting – Lift the Chi of any area with good-quality lighting.
 From candles to reading lamps, and from chandeliers to torchieres, lights attract attention and life, creating an attractive place for Chi energy to circulate.

 4. Crystals – Crystals contain a power within them that cannot be duplicated with any other object.
 Hang a clear faceted crystal in your window to attract the sparkle of the sun and its full color spectrum into your space.